letsencrypt/acme-spec/draft-barnes-acme.md

 To validate a proof-of-possession challenge, the server performs the following
 steps:

-1. Verify that the public key in the "jwk" header of the "authorization" JWS is one of the keys listed in the challenge's "hints" section
+1. Verify that the public key in the "jwk" header of the "authorization" JWS corresponds to one of the certificates in the "certs" field of the challenge
 2. Verify the "authorization" JWS using the key indicated in its "jwk" header
 3. Decode the payload of the JWS as UTF-8 encoded JSON
 4. Verify that there are exactly three fields in the decoded object, and that: